|Rewards Rating:||3.4 / 5|

 Additionally, having the option to apply rewards toward the cost of a monthly bill should appeal to savings-minded cardholders.
 Instead of being forced to use your rewards at checkout when you buy new products – as is often the case with department and other store credit cards – the Verizon Visa lets you redeem rewards to cover a recurring expense.

 Get up to $10 per month off your Verizon bill

 In addition to its ongoing rewards on Verizon purchases, the Verizon Visa offers current customers exclusive monthly savings on Verizon service.
-If you use the card to enroll in Verizon’s Auto Pay program, you’ll get $10 per month off each eligible account or line, up to a maximum of 10 lines.
+If you use the card to enroll in Verizon’s Auto Pay program, you’ll get $10 per month off each eligible account or line, up to a maximum of 10 lines on select plans.

 While any Verizon customer on an eligible plan can get a $5 or $10 per month discount by signing up for Auto Pay and paper-free billing with a bank account or debit card, the Verizon Visa is the only credit card eligible for the promotion.

 $100 credit toward your Verizon wireless bill

 On top of the $10 per month discount you can earn by enrolling in Auto Pay with the Verizon Visa, you can also earn a credit of up to $100 applied to your Verizon wireless bill over your first 24 months of card ownership.

 When you combine this bonus with the Auto Pay promotion, you can bump your annual savings substantially in the first year.
 That’s not even considering how much you could save via rewards on everyday spending.